aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/sdtlistitemcollection/clear/_index.md

 linktitle: Clear
 articleTitle: Clear
 second_title: Aspose.Words for .NET
-description: SdtListItemCollection Clear method.
-Clears all items from this collection in C#.
+description: Effortlessly clear all items from your SdtListItemCollection with the Clear method.
+Streamline your data management for optimal performance!
 type: docs
 weight: 50
 url: /net/aspose.words.markup/sdtlistitemcollection/clear/